scarv/rvkex/README.md

   - [x] full-radix    ISE-assisted   sikep434

-  Furthermore, we plan to design several different ISEs and then discuss different trade-offs.
+  Furthermore, we plan to design general-use ISE (for big number arithmetic) and specific-use ISE (for SIKE) then discuss different trade-offs.

 - Since SIKE is relatively costly (compared to other PQC KEMs), it makes more sense to target more computing-powerful `rv64` instead of `rv32` in this project.
 Some details and arguments about the performance of SIKE can be found on page 36 of [3].